 Annual DuesAnnual dues are set by the Board of Directors.

-Dues for calendar year 2018 are $45 per farm, increasing to $55 after January 31, 2018.
+Membership dues for calendar year 2019 are $45 per farm, increasing to $55 after January 31, 2019.
 You can pay for membership, register for annual meeting(s), sign up for CAPS accreditation, and/or make an optional donation to the vegetable and berry research and extension fund by clicking here.
 (For new arrivals, and the very forgetful, membership fee is waived after Oct.
 1 each year for the final 3 months of the year.
 During that period, simpy email firstname.lastname@example.org to join.)

 Commercial memberships for 2019 start at $55/year, and for 2019 include an ad in the January 21, 2019 Annual Meeting booklet if paid for prior to November 21 2019.
 Sponsorhip applications are due by November 6, 2019.
 For more information and the application form for commercial memberships and annual meeting sponsorships click here.

 VVBGA Membership Benefits